 - Skin discoloration and itching in the legs

 - Open sores on the lower legs, often between the calf and ankle

-Because venous disorders such as deep vein thrombosis (DVT) can be life-threatening, people with the following symptoms should call their doctor or 911 immediately:
+Because some venous disorders, such as deep vein thrombosis (DVT), can be life-threatening, people with the following symptoms should call their doctor or 911 immediately:

 - Sudden swelling, pain or cramping in one leg

 - Chest pain that gets worse when you take a deep breath